Eugene-Murray/ESPN-Breeze/README.md

 There are a few cool Breeze things going on in this project I wanted to point out:

-1. Inside App/services/model.js you will find how to add entity types without using MetaData
+1. Inside App/services/model.js you will find how to add entity types without using metadata
 2. Inside App/services/datacontext.js you will find a few 'gems' -
 - How to use 'toType' in your Breeze queries
 - How to add parameters onto your queries to an API